fedora-infra/fedora-messaging/docs/publishing.rst

 headers, and a body.
 Messages are encapsulated in a :class:`fedora_messaging.message.Message` object.
 For details on defining messages, see the :ref:`messages` documentation.
-For details on the publishing API, see the :ref:`pub-api` documentation.
+For details on the publishing API, see the :ref:`pub-api` API documentation.

 Topics
 ------